-Your chest may be sore where the doctor made the cut (incision) and put in the pacemaker.
+Your chest may be sore where the doctor made the cut.
 You also may have a bruise and mild swelling.
 These symptoms usually get better in 1 to 2 weeks.
 You may feel a hard ridge along the incision.
 This usually gets softer in the months after surgery.
 You may be able to see or feel the outline of the pacemaker under your skin.

 You will probably be able to go back to work or your usual routine 1 to 2 weeks after surgery.

 Pacemaker batteries usually last 5 to 15 years.
 Your doctor will talk to you about how often you will need to have your pacemaker checked.